jonhogan/Subway_Project/README.md

 ## Installation

 1. Clone the repository or download the source code.
-2. Install the required dependencies: pip install -r requirements.txt (not yet created)
+2. Install the required dependencies:
+   1. pip install tk (tkinter package)
 3. Run the `main.py` script

 ## Usage

 1. Input city data by selecting a city from a pre-populated list or adding a new city.
 Edit the data using text boxes, dropdown menus, slider bars, or wheels.
 2. Analyze the suitability of a city for building a subway system.
 The application will rank the city based on predefined factors and display the results on a scale (e.g., 1-10, stars).

-## License

-~~This project is licensed under the [MIT License](LICENSE).~~

-## Support

-For any questions or concerns, please reach out to the development team.